danghuybk/DataBricks/README.md

 - Structured Streaming:
   - Practiced read, write streams from file and messaging system Kafka using DataStreamReader and DataStreamWriter.
   - Using DataFrame API to perform ETL jobs.
-  - Built a Twitter realtime data pipeline to get information like top most tweeted hashtag in last 5 minute and where they come from.
+  - Built a Twitter realtime data pipeline to get information like top most tweeted hashtag in last 5 minute and where they came from.